 How old were you guys when you were diagnosed and when did your hearing start needing help?

+I was diagnosed in 2003 and didn’t get a recommendation to sacrifice the ear until 2017, two years before going bilateral.
 It varies person to person.
 No one can tell you how your disease will progress or that you will or won’t be losing your hearing over the course of years.
 Unless you go bilateral like I have, you will always have at least one good ear to hear with.
 Only time will tell, so take comfort in that.

 I can’t hear music right anymore.
 The bass tones are gone in the left ear and impaired on the right.
 If I want to hear a television program I have to plug in headphones or turn the volume up very loud.
 I won’t use hearing aids because I’m frequently plagued with ear pain from loud noises, so I have to be careful with the volume and the mastering of modern soundtracks varies so much in volume that it can drive you crazy trying to keep the soundtrack audible and yet not painful to hear.